-April 2, 2020: As a lead telehealth physical therapist for the U.S. Department of Veterans Affairs, Christi Crawford is working hard to meet the physical therapy needs of veterans who live in rural areas.
-The VA offers a growing number of video-to-home personalized care and other remote services to reduce the need for patients to travel long distances for in-office care.
+April 2, 2020: As a lead telehealth physical therapist for the U.S. Department of Veterans Affairs, Christi Crawford works to meet the physical therapy needs of veterans in rural areas.
+The VA offers a growing number of video-to-home care and other remote services.
+The goal is to reduce the need for patients to travel long distances for in-office care.

-Because of the coronavirus pandemic, interest in telehealth services is changing the way patients see their health care providers.
+Because of the COVID-19 pandemic, interest in telehealth services is growing.
 Christi discusses the benefits of telehealth for veterans, their caregivers, and health care providers.

-She also talks about how the VA is serving veterans who live in rural areas through video, talks about telehealth as a whole, and shares her hopes for expanding its use everywhere.
+She also talks about how the VA is serving veterans through video.
+She talks about value of telehealth as a whole and shares her hopes for expanding its use everywhere.

 What makes a person a good candidate for telehealth?
 What technology is needed?
-What services work well through remote visits?
+What services work well for remote visits?
 How can patients and caregivers make the most of their experience?

 Download the podcast on Apple Podcasts, Spotify, or Google Play, or listen below.